JoaoGadelha/credere/README.md

 ## Tests

-Tests were written for both the backend and frontend and they presents in the files 'functions.test.js'.
+Tests were written for both backend and frontend and they are present in the files 'functions.test.js'.
 The tests were performed with Jest, a javascript testing framework.
-Each test is described in their own files.
+Each test is described in their own file.

 ## Commands for this app